therealhackmeehan/ubacktest_docs/src/content/docs/Getting Started/advancedWalkthrough.md

 description: Implementing a simple moving average crossover strategy.
 ---

-We figure it is good to provide an example with a little more legitimacy than the random [introductory strategy](./simplewalkthrough).
+We figure it is good to provide an example with a little more intensity than the [introductory strategy](./simplewalkthrough).
 So, here you go:

 ### Introduction

 This second guide walks you through a basic yet powerful trading strategy: the **Simple Moving Average (SMA) Crossover**.
 By following along, you’ll get familiar with the backtesting framework while building a strategy that traders actually use in real markets.

 ### The Example Strategy